arturopie/bookshelf/INSTRUCTIONS.md

 Elaborate on your learnings here in `INSTRUCTIONS.md`

+* We should make more use of URLs (e.g. for filtering values in list pages).
+If we do this for the POLI page, then we don't need that weird provider at the top of the tree.
+* We don't consistently use <Link />, so our app is not very SPA

 ## Background

 The URL is arguably one of the best features of the web.
 The ability for one